HomeBlog Home

 • Do you want to be in a specific neighborhood? - Do you want to be within walking distance of parks and recreational activities?
 Or maybe you prefer to be close to good schools or have a short commute to and from work.
 For the majority of prospective buyers, location is one of their top priorities.

-• What size house do you want? - Do you want something that you can grow into or do you prefer to keep it simple and buy something that fits your needs right now at this point in time?
+• What size house do you want?
+Do you want something that you can grow into, or do you prefer to keep it simple and buy something that fits your needs right now?
+Home size is very important to consider.

 • Is this your forever home? - Will you want to grow old in the house that you choose to move into?
 Or will it be a starter home that you will eventually sell or keep as an investment property while you move into something different?